 Seychelles: Law of Offshore

-Non-domestic banking in Seychelles is regulated by the Central Bank of Seychelles and is administered under the Financial Institutions Act 2004 (amended in 2008, 2009 and 2011) to cater for the offshore as well as the domestic banking.
+Non-domestic banking in Seychelles is regulated by the Central Bank of Seychelles and is administered under the Financial Institutions Act 2004 (amended in 2008, 2009 and 2011) to cater for both offshore and domestic banking.
 The Act makes provision for the licensing of offshore banks and incorporates the necessary flexibility to encourage growth in that sector.
-It also features full confidentiality with regards to information of its clients with the exception of criminal investigation cases.
-The following information details the Financial Institutions Act 1984 as amended in 1995, which was updated and replaced by the 2004 Act, retaining many of the 1984 Act's provisions.
+It also stipulates full confidentiality with regards to information of its clients with the exception of criminal investigation cases.
+The following details the Financial Institutions Act 1984 as amended in 1995, which was updated and replaced by the 2004 Act, retaining many of the 1984 Act's provisions.

-Applicants must supply extensive information to the Central Bank, including at least the following:
+Applicants must supply extensive information to the Central Bank, as a minimum including the following:

 - an undertaking that funds will be provided to cover all obligations and liabilities incurred in the local office.

 The Central Bank has 90 days to respond to an application, and does not have to give a reason for refusal.
-The refused applicant may appeal to the Minister and to the Court.
+The refused applicant may appeal to the minister and the judiciary.

 The Bank imposes various prudential requirements including the following: